Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 We set and access any property of spin button using `get_value`, `set_value!`, `get_lower`, `set_lower!`, etc. These work exactly as if we were modifying the underlying `Adjustment`, which we can also obtain using `get_adjustment`.

-Along with being *orientable*, `SpinButton` has two signals, one of which, `value_changed`, we recognized from `Adjustment`.
+Along with being *orientable*, `SpinButton` has two signals, one of which, `value_changed`, we recognize from `Adjustment`.
 To react to the user changing the value of a `SpinButton`, we would do the following:

 ```julia
 spin_button = SpinButton(0, 2, 0.5)